siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical hard problem asks how physical process could ever produce felt experience at all.

+David Chalmers gave the now-standard formulation in "Facing Up to the Problem of Consciousness" (1995).
+His point was that explaining function, discrimination, report, and behavior still seems not to explain why there is anything it is like to be the system.

 TEOS closes the ontological form of that problem.
 Experience is not treated as a mysterious extra property added to mechanism from outside.
 It is the internally lived organization of a loop being steered by imprints.
 The outside observer